 “…a small, yet influential coalition of people has shared negative reports about us.
 These reports often include words such as “controversial,” “unbalanced,” or even the word “cult” to describe us.
 To be frank, I can understand why certain religious leaders or unbelievers might view us through these perspectives.
 We certainly have made our share of mistakes, both as a leadership team and those who follow us.
 And we have such a high value for freedom and risk that it has created a kind-of research and development culture where people are encouraged to take risks.
 I think this stems from the fact that we view ourselves much more as pioneers than settlers.
 Therefore, we celebrate creativity, revelation, invention and innovation above comfort, safety and security.” – Vallotton

 “Research and development” along with pioneering, invention, and innovation, are beneficial values for corporate America but the Church was long ago invented by Jesus Christ, pioneered by His apostles, and comes complete with the bible, a manual on how it is to be operated.
 Because Christ is the “inventor” and the head of this body, called the church, it becomes a fundamental, and deadly, flaw when any man attempts to build something called, “Church” on a set of values outside those clearly specified in Scripture (and hence practiced in orthodoxy for millennia).
 No natural man should ever presume to take the supernatural pen from the Eternal Architect’s mighty finger, and attempt to re-craft His preeminent design.
 The Church is certainly operated by imperfect people but its inception and directive stands most holy as crafted by a perfect God.
-In the original article, Bethel also moves to support this “R&D” culture by referencing a slew of Old Testament characters who proved “fallible”.
+Bethel (Vallotton) move to support a “R&D” culture by referencing a slew of Old Testament characters who proved “fallible”.
 Yet, Bethel forgets, or has not properly studied, that we do not live in the age of Law like these men and women but have received the progressive revelation of Christ’s incarnation, death, burial, resurrection, and institution of the Church, with the Holy Spirit who sanctifies us, and provides clear documented biblical principles to guide us.
-Thus, although our natural sin nature may be “fallible” like our Old Testament counterparts, through grace we can receive freedom from these carnal propensities, and the Church itself is to be led by those being sanctified unto the specific promises and purposes of this age of grace.
-(CF Romans 5:1-5, Romans 8:26-30, Romans 12:1-2, 2 Cor 4:7-10, 2 Cor 5:17, Ephesians 2:1-10, Ephesians 4:17-32)
+Thus, although our natural sin nature may be “fallible” like our Old Testament counterparts, through grace we can receive freedom from these carnal propensities, and the Church itself is to be led by those being sanctified unto the specific promises and purposes of this age of grace (c.f.
+Rom 5:1-5; Rom 8:26-30; Rom 12:1-2; 2 Cor 4:7-10; 2 Cor 5:17; Eph 2:1-10; Eph 4:17-32).

 The most basic error of the Word of Faith movement (which attempts to add personal revelation atop what is already completed in Scripture) is that it places fallible human opinion atop perfected divine truth.
-Usually when a man or woman claims to have a, “A Word from the Lord” he presupposes himself as divinely inspired.
+Usually when a man or woman claims to have, “A Word from the Lord” he/she presupposes himself as divinely inspired.
 Whenever he or she claims, “A dream to be divine” He says in essence, “The bible is not enough” or, “Although Paul says ‘Scripture is adequate,’ I’ve still got a little bit more.”
 And, this has no decent ending resolve.
 See the passages listed below.
 The bible speaks of itself and says clearly, “I am enough.
 I am complete.”
-In fact, it warns all men from daring to add or delete even one word.
-(Matt 16:18, Eph 2:19-20, 2 Tim 3:16-17, 2 Peter 1:20-21, Rev 22:18-22)
+In fact, it warns all men from daring to add or delete even one word (Matt 16:18; Eph 2:19-20; 2 Tim 3:16-17; 2 Peter 1:20-21; Rev 22:18-22).

 #2 UNBRIDLED ECUMENICALISM